rbt-lang/rbt-proto/doc/introduction.rst

 with a fixed set of attributes and relationships, we can use functional data model to structure the data.

-While a database schema establishes how the data is organized, *a database instance* is a snapshot of data stored in the database at some particular moment.
+*A database instance* is a snapshot of data stored in the database at some particular moment.
 Any instance must obey the structure imposed by the schema.

 In our example, the schema defines types of entities (*Departments*, *Employees*), their attributes (*name*, *position*, *salary*) and relationships